ITensor/website/docs/tutorial.md

 In either case index `j` is automatically contracted over, so the result `C` will have indices `i` and `k`, with no ordering associated to them.
 We see that multiplication with ITensors commutes!

+(Of course not all operators commute in quantum mechanics, but an ITensor Index carries no quantum numbers itself.
+To use quantum numbers, see the documentation on [[IQTensor|classes/iqtensor]].)

 Next section, [[a simple measurement|tutorial/simple_measurement]].